Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 <div>
 <div>

-The active player may assign some of her ships in the active System with the [Bombardment](#user-content-Bombardment_unitAbility) ability to the [non-friendly](#user-content-Allegiances) planets of this System, in order to be able to bombard them during the [6) Planetary Landing Resolution](#user-content-PlanetaryLandingsResolution_TacticalActionStep) step of this Tactical Action.
+The active player may assign some of her ships in the active System with the [Bombardment](#user-content-Bombardment_unitAbility) ability to the [non-friendly](#user-content-Allegiances) planets of this System, in order to be able to bombard them during the [6) Invasion Combats](#user-content-PlanetaryLandingsResolution_TacticalActionStep) step of this Tactical Action.

 <!-- The Planetary Landings step consists in two parts: